-David was at a point like that when he admitted his need of God’s guidance.
+David was at a point like that when he admitted his need for God’s guidance.
 His prayer in Psalm 25:4 pleads, Show me your ways, O Lord, teach me your paths.
 Discovering spiritual direction must always begin in earnest prayer time with the Lord.

-In the ensuing verse David prays, Guide me in your truth and teach me….
-He seeks guidance both instructionally (“your truth”) and directionally (‘your paths”).
-In ministry these dual needs require openness to knowing and going as God gives light.
+In the ensuing verse, David prays, Guide me in your truth and teach me… He seeks guidance both instructionally (“your truth”) and directionally (‘your paths”).
+In ministry, these dual needs require openness to knowing and going as God gives light.
 Perhaps you are in a quandary about whether to leave your present ministry.
 How can you know what God’s path is?

 Note a striking relationship between these two guidance requirements.
 How does God instruct you in His Truth?
 Careful study coupled with spiritual illumination is God’s instructional plan.